pixl8/Preside-Documentation/docs/02.devguides/40.healthchecks/page.md

 }
 ```

 If the `check` action returns `true` the service is deemed to be up.
-Any other return value, or an error thrown will lead to the system marking the service as being down.
+Any other return value, or error thrown, will lead to the system marking the service as being down.

 ## Checking service health in your code